-A music audition is required for entrance into this program.
+A music audition is required to establish an appropriate performance course level.
 Contact the director of the School of Music.
 For further information regarding the Bible or educational ministries majors, contact the Department of Religion and Philosophy.

 Recital attendance and ensemble participation policies conform to those for BA music majors (above).